 This summer you can have easy access to qualified information at the Dilston Dispensary of Herbal Medicine with National Institute of Medical Herbalists affiliated medical herbalist Davina Hopkinson on Wednesdays 12-3pm from 5th May to 1st September 2021.

 For most minor ailments there is no need for an appointment – a 10 minute consultation is £5.
-For more complex conditions you can arrange a longer consultation (£20 for 30min or £40 for 45-60min).
+For more complex conditions you can arrange a longer consultation (£20 for thirty minutes or £40 for forty-five to sixty minutes) – just email Davina to arrange a time.
 Plant medicine is purchased separately at approximately £7 per week.

-Don’t forget you can enjoy the physic garden while you’re there – admission charges do not apply if you’re just visiting the Dispensary, however if you’d like to visit the physic garden too please pay admission.
-The Physic Shop also stocks a range of teas, tinctures, ointments and other botanical products.
+Don’t forget you can enjoy the physic garden while you’re there – admission charges do not apply if you’re just visiting the Dispensary, however if you’d like to visit the physic garden too please pay admissions.
+The Physic Shop also stocks a range of medicinal tinctures, ointments, teas and other botanical products.

 Medical herbalists in the North East – scroll down for the details of medical herbalists in the North East who are associated with the Dilston Physic Garden.

 Dr Nicolette Perry, pharmacognosist at Dilston Physic Garden, says “Visitors to the physic garden regularly ask which plants can help treat common conditions and which are safe to take with certain conditions or medications.
 We are delighted that Davina Hopkinson and other medical herbalists are able provide qualified professional safety-assured plant medicine here in the north east.”

 In order to ensure effective plant medicine, it is important people take a prescription for your individual needs.
 Many people do not realise that in order to prescribe effective plant medicines you must be a qualified medical herbalist affiliated with the National Institute of Medical Herbalists.
 Medical herbalists study for 4 years and undergo extensive clinical training.